 - 90% of all review searches end on the first page

 You can make the situation worse depending on how you handle the review.
 While it may be hard to do, don’t think of a negative review as a personal attack.
 Take a deep breath and think before you act.
 The first thing you need to do is reach out to them so that you can correct the situation.
 Simply listen to their complaint and let them know that you appreciate their feedback because you are always trying to make your customers happy.
-Next you need to insure them that measures have been put into place to prevent this problem from happening in the future and that you would love them to come back to experience it for themselves.
+Next, you need to ensure them that measures have been put into place to prevent this problem from happening in the future and that you would love them to come back to experience it for themselves.
 It is never a good idea to ask them to remove their review, but you can ask them to write a new review once they have had a better experience at your business.

-It is much better to be on the offense then on the defense when it comes to reputation management for your business.
+It is much better to be on the offense than on the defense when it comes to reputation management for your business.
 Take control of your online reputation by claiming listings on directory and rating websites (start with Facebook, Google+, and Yelp).
 Once you have done this, it is important to then ask your customers to review your business via your website, social media, and email newsletters.
 It is even a great idea to give your customers the chance to leave a review immediately after receiving great service.